chipster/chipster-openshift/k3s/README.md

 The same goes for many other aspcects of configuring and maintaining the server.
 Many empty titles are added to highlight different aspects that you should consider when running a server in the public internet.
 Luckily many of these topics are not actually specific to Chipster (e.g. how to setup https or more nodes for K3s).
 Pull requests for improving this documenation are very much welcome.

-These instructions aim to build everything starting from the plain files in GitHub.
-It's little bit more work, but it allows you to change any part of the system easily.
-This will be useful now in these early phases of the project, when you might want to fine-tune some things here and there.
-Maybe later we could provide compiled code packges, container images and Helm Charts in public repositories making the initial installation easier, but raising the bar for custom modifications.

 ## Why K3s

 K3s is a Lightweight Kubernetes, effectively a container cloud platform.
 Do we really need the cointainer cloud platform to run a few server processes on single host?
 Not really, you could checkout the code yourself and follow the Dockerfiles to see what operating system packages and what kind of folder structure is needed for each service, how to compile the code and how to start the processes.
 Add some form of reverse proxy to terminate HTTPS (e.g. Apache or nginx) and some process monitoring (Java Service Wrapper or systemd) and you are done.